obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 We propose an iterative implementation approach:

-In the first stage (alpha) we propose adding a new component to the kubelet called the CCIManager that focuses exclusively on providing a mechanism for pluggable CPU management policies (as a replacement to the builtin CPUManager and its corresponding policies).
-Enablement of the CCIManager will be blocked by a feature gate, which, when enabled, will trigger all CPU Management decisions to flow through the CCIManager instead of the builtin CPUManager.
+In the first stage (alpha) we propose adding a new component to the kubelet called the CCIResourceManager that focuses exclusively on providing a mechanism for pluggable CPU management policies (as a replacement to the builtin CPUManager and its corresponding policies).
+Enablement of the CCIResourceManager will be blocked by a feature gate, which, when enabled, will trigger all CPU Management decisions to flow through the CCIResourceManager instead of the builtin CPUManager.
 As such, the CPUManager policy MUST be set to none if this new feature gate is enabled.
 This will be enforced by the kubelet, causing it to "fail fast" if this invariant does not hold true.